William Sloane Coffin: Ministry and political activism

 After leaving the CIA, Coffin enrolled at Yale Divinity School and earned his Bachelor of Divinity degree in 1956, the same year he was ordained a Presbyterian minister.
-This same year he married Eva Rubinstein, the daughter of pianist Arthur Rubinstein, and became chaplain at Williams College.
-Soon, he accepted the position as Chaplain of Yale University, where he remained from 1958 until 1975.
+Also that year he married Eva Rubinstein, pianist Arthur Rubinstein's daughter, and became chaplain at Williams College.
+Soon, he accepted the position of Chaplain of Yale University, where he remained from 1958 until 1975.
 Gifted with a rich bass-baritone voice, he was an active member of the Yale Russian Chorus during the late 1950s and 1960s.

-With his CIA background, he was dismayed when he learned in 1964 of the history of French and American involvement in South Vietnam.
-He felt the United States should have honored the French agreement to hold a national referendum in Vietnam about unification.
-He was in early opposition to the Vietnam War and became famous for his anti-war activities and his civil rights activism.
-Along with others, he was a founder in the early 1960s of the Clergy and Laity Concerned About Vietnam, organized to resist President Lyndon Johnson's escalation of the war.
+Coffin was dismayed when he learned in 1964 of the history of French and U.S. involvement in South Vietnam.
+He felt the U.S. should have honored the French agreement to hold a national referendum in Vietnam about unification.
+He was an early opponent of the Vietnam War and became famous for his antiwar activities and civil rights activism.
+In the early 1960s, he co-founded Clergy and Laity Concerned About Vietnam to resist President Lyndon Johnson's escalation of the war.

 Coffin had a prominent role in the Freedom Rides challenging segregation and the oppression of black people.
 As chaplain at Yale in the early 1960s, Coffin organized busloads of Freedom Riders to challenge segregation laws in the South.
-Through his efforts, hundreds of students at Yale University and elsewhere were recruited into civil rights and anti-war activity.
+Through his efforts, hundreds of students at Yale University and elsewhere were recruited into civil rights and antiwar activity.
 He was jailed many times, but his first conviction was overturned by the Supreme Court.

-In 1962, he joined SANE: The Committee for a SANE Nuclear Policy, an organization he would later lead.
+In 1962, he joined SANE: The Committee for a SANE Nuclear Policy, an organization he later led.

 Approached by Sargent Shriver in 1961 to run the first training programs for the Peace Corps, Coffin took up the task and took a temporary leave from Yale, working to develop a rigorous training program modeled on Outward Bound and supervising the building of a training camp in Puerto Rico.
-He used his pulpit as a platform for like-minded crusaders, hosting the Rev. Martin Luther King Jr., South African Archbishop Desmond Tutu, and Nelson Mandela, among others.
-Fellow Yale graduate Garry Trudeau has immortalized Coffin (combined with Coffin's protege Rev. Scotty McLennan) as "the Rev. Scot Sloan" in the comic strip Doonesbury.
-During the Vietnam War years, Coffin and his friend Howard Zinn often spoke from the same anti-war platform.
+He used his pulpit as a platform for like-minded crusaders, hosting Martin Luther King Jr., South African Archbishop Desmond Tutu, and Nelson Mandela, among others.
+Fellow Yale graduate Garry Trudeau has immortalized Coffin (and Coffin's protege Scotty McLennan) as "the Rev. Scot Sloan" in the comic strip Doonesbury.
+During the Vietnam War years, Coffin and his friend Howard Zinn often spoke from the same antiwar platform.
 An inspiring speaker, Coffin was known for optimism and humor: "Remember, young people, even if you win the rat race, you're still a rat."